-Firmware Release notes for DB25-D 15.1
+15.1 Firmware Release notes for DB25-D

-revision Changes released 909E.D4.EARSAB.014 Additional icon whenever promiscuous mode is active Memory assignment for channels and zones now handled dynamically APRS now also transmits whenever under simulation.
-Added a volume control method: Do not push down the knob, turn the knob to change the channel Push down the knob, turn the knob to change the volume 2022-12-11 909E.D4.EARSAB.008 Improved single VFO display (full screen now utilized) Factory reset reverts to the factory settings saved from the CPS Record number / max record number no longer displayed during transfers 2021-09-02 909E.D4.EARSAB.007 This has been the initial release 2021-05-12
+revision Changes released 909E.D4.EARSAB.017 Talker Alias (TA) now supported.
+Besides 1750 Hz, the radio now also supports pilot tones / burst tones of 700 Hz, 1000 Hz, 1400 Hz, 1450 Hz and 2100 Hz (requires newest CPS release for support of those) 'TimeOfCall' label now displayed in English instead of Chinese After changing a contact of call type 'Private Call' to 'Group Call', it is now possible again to change it back to 'Private Call 'If a menu had been selected and a call comes in, the menu remains selected and navigation within the menu is still possible 2022-10-25 909E.D4.EARSAB.014 Menu is still possible Additional icon 2 whenever promiscuous mode is active Memory assignment for channels and zones now handled dynamically APRS now also transmits whenever under simulation.
+Added a volume control method: Do not push down the knob, turn the knob to change the channel Push down the knob, turn the knob to change the volume 2021-12-11 909E.D4.EARSAB.008 Improved single VFO display (full screen now utilized) Factory reset reverts to the factory settings saved from the CPS Record number / max record number no longer displayed during transfers 2021-09-02 This has been the initial values.
+2021 OF 12